-You feel shaking, pulsating, or other strange movements- Shaking, pulsating, vibrating, and other strange sensations in your car, truck or SUV are never a good sign.
-It could be an engine issue that requires engine repairs, or something else.
-Regardless if it's coming from underhood, or elsewhere.
-Call Kens Car Care Center today.
+You feel shaking, pulsating, or other strange movements- Shaking, pulsating, vibrating, and other strange sensations in your car, truck, or SUV are never a good sign.
+It could be an engine issue that requires engine repairs or something else.
+Whether it's coming from under the hood or elsewhere, call Kens Car Care Center today.

 You hear strange noises - Grinding, popping, clanking, or clunking coming from your engine compartment could be a sign that your car, truck, or SUV needs major or minor repairs.
 Regardless of the issue, if it's causing an abnormal noise, it will not improve on its own.
 Also, ignoring these noises could lead to much more costly repairs.
 Give Kens Car Care Center a call at the first sound of knocking, popping, or grinding under the hood of your vehicle.

 Whether you would like to bring your vehicle in for preventative engine maintenance or a more extensive engine repair, we at Kens Car Care Center in Corvallis can take care of all your auto repair needs.